 - Floating while supported by an adult

-When it comes to teaching water skills and safety to little ones, infants and toddlers can benefit from early water experiences – either through individualized parental instruction or through group classes.
+When it comes to learning water skills and safety, infants and toddlers can benefit from early experiences — either through individualized parental instruction or group classes.

-Beginner swimming classes are not designed to teach children to become good swimmers, but rather to enjoy and respect the water.
-Parents should choose a swimming program that emphasizes:
+Beginner swimming classes aren’t designed to teach children to become good swimmers but rather to enjoy and respect the water.
+Parents should choose a swimming program that emphasizes the following goals:

 - Having fun and enjoying the water